My sweet, spicy, and totally delicious Korean BBQ Tofu Sliders with Kimchi Slaw are sure to be the star of all your summer festivities.

-This weekend marks the unofficial start of summer, which means it’s barbecue season!
+This weekend marks the unofficial start of summer, which means it’s barbecue season.
+Yay!

-Okay, you guys, let’s get back to the sliders.
+Before we get to those recipes though, let’s talk about these sliders.
 I have to give myself props.
 These Korean BBQ Tofu Sliders with Kimchi Slaw are seriously one of the best things I’ve ever made.

 I’ve definitely eaten my fair share of bad, bland, and mushy tofu, but these Korean BBQ Tofu Sliders are none of those things.

-The star of these sliders is the homemade Korean BBQ Sauce.
-It is simply amazing (you will be licking the spoon for sure), and although it might sound exotic, you can make this sauce with ingredients found in almost any grocery store.
+And although it might sound difficult, you can make this easy sauce with ingredients found in almost any grocery store.
 I plan to slather it on pretty much everything I cook this summer.

-You’ll bake the tofu in the Korean BBQ Sauce, then serve it on mini buns topped with a quick Kimchi-inspired slaw, which is also simple to make.
-If you can’t find slider buns (I got mine at Whole Foods), just cut down high-quality hot dog/sausage buns into slider-size pieces.
+You’ll bake the tofu in your amazing Korean BBQ Sauce, then serve it on the cutest mini buns.
+So fun!
+And if you can’t find slider buns (I got mine at Whole Foods), just cut down high-quality hot dog/sausage buns into slider-size pieces.

 Have I made you hungry yet?
 Serve these Korean BBQ Tofu Sliders with Kimchi Slaw as a unique appetizer at your next get together or feed your family these bite sized sandwiches for a fun dinner.
 Either way, you are going to fall in love with these flavor-filled treats!